cloudmesh-community/book/chapters/preface/notation.md

 > References are indicated with a number and are included in the > reference chapter [@las14cloudmeshmultiple].
 Use it in markdown with > `[@las14cloudmeshmultiple]`.
-References must be added to the `refernces.bib` file in BibTex format.
+References must be added to the `references.bib` file in BibTex format.

 :o2: or [![No](images/no.png)]()